-Different methods are involved in the quantification of mitochondrial markers and have different strengths and weaknesses.
+Different methods are involved in the quantification of mitochondrial markers and have different strengths.
 Some problems are common for all mitochondrial markers, mtE: (1) Accuracy of measurement is crucial, since even a highly accurate and reproducible measurement of O2 flux results in an inaccurate and noisy expression if normalized by a biased and noisy measurement of a mitochondrial marker.
 This problem is acute in mitochondrial respiration because the denominators used (the mitochondrial markers) are often small moieties of which accurate and precise determination is difficult.
 This problem can be avoided when O2 fluxes measured in substrate-uncoupler-inhibitor titration protocols are normalized for flux in a defined respiratory reference state, which is used as an internal marker and yields flux control ratios, FCRs.
 FCRs are independent of externally measured markers and, therefore, are statistically robust, considering the limitations of ratios in general (Jasienski and Bazzaz 1999).
-FCRs indicate qualitative changes of mitochondrial respiratory control, with highest quantitative resolution, separating the effect of mitochondrial density on $J{O_2/mX}$ and $I{O_2/NX}$ from that of function per mitochondrial elementary marker, $J{\text{O2/mtE}}$ (Pesta et al. 2011; Gnaiger 2014).
+FCRs indicate qualitative changes of mitochondrial respiratory control, with highest quantitative resolution, separating the effect of mitochondrial density or concentration on $J{{\rm O2}/mX}$ and $I{O2/NX}$ from that of function per elementary mitochondrial marker, $J{O2/mtE}$ (Pesta et al. 2011; Gnaiger 2014).
 (2) If mitochondrial quality does not change and only the amount of mitochondria varies as a determinant of mass-specific flux, any marker is equally qualified in principle; then in practice selection of the optimum marker depends only on the accuracy and precision of measurement of the mitochondrial marker.
 (3) If mitochondrial flux control ratios change, then there may not be any best mitochondrial marker.
 In general, measurement of multiple mitochondrial markers enables a comparison and evaluation of normalization for these mitochondrial markers.
 Particularly during postnatal development, the activity of marker enzymes-such as cytochrome c oxidase and citrate synthase-follows different time courses (Drahota et al. 2004).
-Evaluation of mitochondrial markers in healthy controls is insufficient for providing guidelines for application in the diagnosis of pathological states and specific treatments.
+Evaluation of mitochondrial markers in healthy controls is insufficient for providing guidelines for application in the diagnosis of pathological states and specific normalization; (2) statistically validated linearization of the response in the range of 0 to 1; and (3) consideration of maximum flux for integrating a large number of elementary steps in the OXPHOS- or ET-pathways.
+This reduces the risk of selecting a functional marker that is specifically altered by the treatment or pathology, yet increases the chance that the highly integrative pathway is disproportionately affected, e.g., the OXPHOS- rather than ET-pathway in case of an enzymatic defect in the phosphorylation-pathway.
+In this case, additional information can be obtained by reporting flux control ratios based on a reference state that indicates stable tissue-mass specific flux.

 In line with the concept of the respiratory control ratio (Chance and Williams 1955a), the most readily used normalization is that of flux control ratios and flux control factors (Gnaiger 2014).
-Selection of the state of maximum flux in a protocol as the reference state has the advantages of: (1) internal normalization; (2) statistically validated linearization of the response in the range of 0 to 1; and (3)
+Selection of the state of maximum flux in a protocol as the reference state has the advantages of: (1) internal